Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 It’s Not Just Length and Width

-When you lace up a Russell, it’s kind of like putting a belt around your midfoot.
+When you lace them up, it’s a bit like fastening a belt across your midfoot.
 It’s snug, secure, but not tight.
-Your toes are free to move and your heels are locked in.
+Your toes have room to move, and your heels are locked in.

 Related: